President of Peru: Constitutional limits

 Ordinarily, the president is elected to a five-year term, and is barred from immediate reelection.
 A former president can run again after being out of office for a full term.
 The change of government takes place on 28 July, which is the date of independence from Spain and thus a national holiday.
 The Congress of the Republic has the power to end a president's term prematurely through impeachment.
 Under Article 113 of the Constitution of 1993, the president can be removed due to death, "permanent moral or physical disability" determined by Congress, resignation, fleeing national territory without permission from Congress, or dismissal for committing infractions outlined in Article 117 of the Constitution.

 Four presidents of Peru have attempted to resign: Guillermo Billinghurst (forced resignation), Andrés Avelino Cáceres, Alberto Fujimori, and Pedro Pablo Kuczynski.
 Three presidents have been impeached unsuccessfully, Pedro Pablo Kuczynski, Martín Vizcarra (first impeachment), and Pedro Castillo (first and second impeachments) while the impeachments of Billinghurst, Fujimori, Vizcarra (second impeachment), and Castillo (third impeachment) have been successful.

 The president is elected to a term of five years without immediate re-election.
 A presidential inauguration is held every five years on 28 July in Congress.
 The last directly elected president was Pedro Castillo, who was elected for a term from 2021 to 2026.
 His Vice President, Dina Boluarte, a former civil servant, succeeded him as president following his impeachment after a failed coup attempt.
 There have also been a number of unrecognized presidents.
 In 1992 and 2019, after the dissolution of the Congress, the legislative body unsuccessfully removed the president from office and swore in vice presidents as the de facto president.
 There are 14 presidents that became presidents through a coup d'état.
-The last successful coup d'état was carried out by Alberto Fujimori in 1992, who is now imprisoned for human rights violations and corruption.
+The last successful coup d'état was carried out by Alberto Fujimori in 1992, who was later imprisoned for human rights violations and corruption.

 Inauguration

 Setting and attendees

 Presidential inaugurations take place in the Congress of the Republic of Peru in the capital city of Lima.
 Presidential inaugurations always take place on 28 July of its respective year, although in the case of constitutional succession, an inauguration is on the day that the presidential successor arrives in Lima, Peru.
 The presidential inauguration precedes the National Parade of the Military of Peru.
 Foreign dignitaries have often assisted the democratic transition of power in Peru.